AWG Private Chefs Logo

 • Fine mesh sieve

-• Plenty of Maldon large flake sea or kosher salt & fresh cracked black pepper
+• Plenty of Maldon large flake sea salt or kosher salt & fresh cracked black pepper

 • 2 sweet Maui or Vidalia onions, peeled & sliced into 1/2 thick slices